gvwilson/sdxjs/systems-programming/index.md

 <%- include('/inc/multi.html', {pat: 'count-lines-histogram.*', fill: 'js sh text'}) %>

 -   This is complex, but a lot simpler than it would be if we were using callbacks
+-   <xref key="file-backup"></xref> will introduce a third tool that makes this even simpler
+-   But first we need to look at how to test code